mchorse/blockbuster/MANUAL.md

 Examples:

-    # Record player's actions to file named "football"
+    # Record player's actions to a file named "football"
     /record football

     # To stop the recording
-    /record footbal
+    /record football

-    # Play football recording with actor's custom tag name "DavidBeckham" and
+    # Play the football recording with actor's custom tag name "DavidBeckham" and
     # skin "DavidBeckhamsSkin"
     /play football DavidBeckham DavidBeckhamsSkin

-    # Play football recording with actor's custom tag name "DavidBeckham" and
+    # Play the football recording with actor's custom tag name "DavidBeckham" and
     # skin "DavidBeckhamsSkin" and make actor invulnerable
     /play football DavidBeckham DavidBeckhamsSkin 1

-    # Play director block that is located on X: 19, Y: 4, Z:-100
+    # Play adirector block that is located on X: 19, Y: 4, Z:-100
     /play-director 19 4 -100

-    # Stop director block that is located on X: 19, Y: 4, Z:-100
+    # Stop a director block that is located on X: 19, Y: 4, Z:-100
     /stop-director 19 4 -100

 Note: all arguments (file name, actor's custom tag name, and actor's skin) can't